rayzor/tracker/README.md

 Tracker a generic Fluter Firebase app as base to track Single Use Plastics

 Database is Google Cloud Firestore
-Collection is called enteries
+Collection is called entries
 A document record is created for each user entry
 The fields in the document are locationID, logDate, quantity, userID The Chart aggregates the Community Entries per week and charts progress

 11/02/2023
-- chart used ChatGPT code no errors - very good code.
+- chart used ChatGPT code  - no errors.

 ================================
 ## Getting Started with Flutter